This video outlines all of the available features you can access and how editing on the website works.

 Finding Your Content

 As an editor, you have access to edit any webpage that falls under your department group.
-To see what you have access to navigate to Groups in the top bar.
+To see everything you have access to navigate to Groups in the top bar.
 This will list all the Groups to which you belong.
 Find the group whose content you want to edit and click the Nodes button on the right.

 This will open a page that lists all the content belonging to that Group.
 From this page you can Add New Content, Edit Existing Content or Edit the Side Menu.